trilnick/bunchr/cran-comments.md

 * ubuntu 12.04.5 (on travis-ci), R 3.3.0

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs.

-There was 1 NOTE:

-* checking for unstated dependencies in vignettes ...
-NOTE '::' or ':::' import not declared from: 'devtools'

- This should not be a problem

 ## Downstream dependencies
 This is the first version of this package, so there can't be.